 Figure 3 illustrates the architecture of the BigchainDB system.
-The BigchainDB system presents its API to clients as if it was a single blockchain database.
-Under the hood, there are actually two distributed databases7, S (transaction set or "backlog") and C (block chain), connected by the BigchainDB Consensus Algorithm (BCA).
+The BigchainDB system presents its API to clients as if it is a single blockchain database.
+Under the hood, there are actually two distributed databases5, S (transaction set or "backlog") and C (block chain), connected by the BigchainDB Consensus Algorithm (BCA).
 The BCA runs on each signing node.
-Non-signing clients may connect to BigchainDB; depending on permissions they may be able to read, issue assets, transfer assets, and more; section 7 explores this more practical difference, for the sake of clarity we describe it as two separate databases.
+Non-signing clients may connect to BigchainDB; depending on permissions they may be able to read, issue assets, transfer assets, and more; section 7 explores this more.

-Each of the distributed DBs, S and C, is an off-the-shelf big data DB.
+Each of the distributed DBs, \mathbf{S} and \mathbf{C} , is an off-the-shelf big data DB.
 We do not interfere with the internal workings of each DB; in this way, we get to leverage the scalability properties of the DBs, in addition to features like revision control and benefits like battle-tested code.
-Each DB may hold any number of transactions.
-Each may be implemented in hardware in any number of hard drives or flash drives.
-Each is running its own internal Paxos-like consensus algorithm for consistency among the drives.
+Each DB is running its own internal Paxos-like consensus algorithm for consistency among the drives.